I've been thoroughly happy to be with you, and I so appreciate it.

 President even joked about that.

-He woke up troubled about something, rolled over and asked Brian Williams a question.
+He woke up, troubled about something, rolled over and asked Brian Williams a question.

 That's funny.

-Uh You might want to think about these three or four things.
+You might want to think about these three or four things.

 Nope, wouldn't take it.

-Because you have I mean, you had the legacy of Russert, an equal opportunity tormentor, been gone just a little over a year.
+In the world of NBC, this is kind of wild because you have, I mean, you had the legacy of Russert, an equal opportunity tormentor, been gone just a little over a year.

 I still miss him.